The-Balance-FFXIV/balance-static/content/jobs/casters/red-mage/fight-tips/the-epic-of-alexander-ultimate-guide.md

 The most common and arguably most valuable Addle usage in this phase is on the Mega Holy raidwides after Wormhole.
 Some groups may request for Addle during JWaves instead, around when CC dies.
 If in a double caster composition, these two will be the expected uses.
 Technically speaking, you can also Addle the first tankbuster for free, but most tanks will use their invulnerability on this buster, rendering this pointless.

-For mitigating Mega Holies, you should weave Addle late in your second weave window, either as the second weave of a double weave, or 2/3 of the way through your weave window, to ensure that you catch both raidwides.
+For mitigating Mega Holies, you should weave Addle late in your second weave window, either as the second weave of a double weave, or two thirds of the way through your weave window, to ensure that you catch both raidwides.

 ## Trio Enrage

 You should aim to perform two melee combos right after using Embolden, regardless of your buff alignment.
-If doing the clear-ready buff timing, you’ll be buffing around 3 Dualcasts (6 GCDs) after the Trio Enrage begins.
+If doing the clear-ready buff timing, you’ll be buffing around three Dualcasts (6 GCDs) after the Trio Enrage begins.
 If double comboing at this time will cause overcap, use the first combo prior to buffs and only do a single combo under buffs instead.
 This is because it is important to ensure you have gauge before PA.

 Once both BJ and CC are down, your group may choose to intentionally lower their DPS in order to build resources, and in the case of groups using buffs off cooldown, this may also be necessary if you want to have buffs at the start of PA, as there are roughly 70 seconds between when the boss goes untargetable and when you regain control.
 Ideally, you want to have at least 81|81 going into the phase transition, assuming that you will have buffs at the start.